 Track water storage, capacity and historical trends for major reservoirs in New South Wales, Victoria, Queensland and beyond.

-Fed primarily by the Cascade Creek, this reservoir plays a critical role in the South East Coast (NSW) drainage division.
+The Cascade Creek acts as the primary lifeblood for Middle Cascade, making it a cornerstone of the South East Coast (NSW) network.
 Hydrological health in this specific drainage basin is vital for downstream ecosystems.
 The South East Coast (NSW) region relies heavily on the seasonal inflows captured here.

 Agriculture in the surrounding areas of New South Wales depends heavily on the water security provided by Middle Cascade.
-Farmers and agribusinesses monitor these levels closely to plan their seasonal crop yields.
+Irrigation allocations are directly tied to these storage metrics.
 Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.

 The surrounding catchment of Middle Cascade also supports diverse local flora and fauna.
 During periods of healthy water levels, the area often sees an increase in recreational activities such as fishing, boating, and camping.
 Authorities must constantly balance the need for human water consumption with the ecological necessity of maintaining healthy river systems downstream.

-Cooler current temperatures of 9°C help minimize evaporation losses across the reservoir.
+Cooler current temperatures of 12°C help minimize evaporation losses across the reservoir.
 Under current partly cloudy weather, there is no direct rainfall contributing to the immediate storage levels.